N9EWO Review :

 We did not check battery operation time with the main body or when docked to the main body.

-The 117VAC version of the included AC adapter (6 VDC output with a 300 ma rating) produced hum mixed and added noise with some SW stations when used with the attached whip or any in the room local antennas.
-With any external antenna in use this hum was not an issue.
+The 117VAC version of the included AC adapter (6 VDC output with a 300 ma rating) produced hum mixed and added noise with some SW stations when used with the attached whip or any “in the room” local antenna’s.
+With any external antenna in use this hum was not an issue (see other note on this above).

 These days in the power saving 21st